2012 National Drug Trends Conference

 The National Drug Trends Conference will present recent findings in illicit drug use, markets and related harms across Australia and internationally.
 Convened by Australia’s largest drug monitoring systems, the Illicit Drug Reporting System (IDRS) and the Ecstasy and Related Drugs Reporting System (EDRS), the one day conference will include the first release of the 2012 findings.

-We are also delighted to announce there will be presentations from a number of distinguished international and local guest speakers, including Mr Gary Lewis (United Nations Office on Drugs and Crime), Mr Chris Wilkins (SHORE, Massey University, NZ), Dr Malcom Dobbin (Department of Health, VIC), Dr Marianne Jauncey (Sydney Medically Supervised Injecting Centre), Dr David Bright (UNSW), Mr Peter Bowen (Toxicology Unit, Macquarie Hospital), Claire Rickards (NSW Police), Ms Annie Madden (Australian Injecting and Illicit Drug Users League), Dr Raimondo Bruno (University of Tasmania), Ms Amanda Roxburgh (National Drug and Alcohol Research Centre), and St Vincent’s Hospital (TBA).
+We are also delighted to announce there will be presentations from a number of distinguished international and local guest speakers, including Mr Chris Wilkins (SHORE, Massey University, NZ), Dr Malcolm Dobbin (Department of Health, VIC), Dr Marianne Jauncey (Sydney Medically Supervised Injecting Centre), Dr David Bright (UNSW), Mr Peter Bowen (Toxicology Unit, Macquarie Hospital), Claire Rickards (NSW Police), Ms Annie Madden (Australian Injecting and Illicit Drug Users League), Dr Raimondo Bruno (University of Tasmania), Ms Amanda Roxburgh (National Drug and Alcohol Research Centre), and Dr Alex Wodak (St Vincent’s Hospital).

 Talks will include: